 • After locating the font size, your issue of File Explorer crashing may resolve.

-• Open “Settings app” and go to “update and security” section.
+• Firstly, open “Settings app” and go to the “update and security” section.

-• Select “check for updates.”
+• Secondly, select “check for updates.”
 If any of the update available, Windows will download them and hence the problem is resolved!

-All in All, these were the fixes if your Windows 10 File Explorer Crashing.
-You can easily fix it by any of the methods available in this post.
-Moreover, if there’s any other error like Windows 10 File Explorer Won’t Open or Windows 10 Search Not Working, then you can check the post embedded here.
+All in All, these were the fixes if your Windows 10 File Explorer Crashed.
+You can quickly fix it by any of the methods available in this post.
+Moreover, if there’s any other error like Windows 10 File Explorer Won’t Open or Windows 10 Search Not Working, you can check the post embedded here.

-Moreover, if there’s any other remarkable and rather simple fix available for Windows 10 File Explorer crashing, you can comment below or write to use.
+Moreover, if there’s any other remarkable and relatively simple fix available for Windows 10 File Explorer crashing, you can comment below or write to use.